chipsalliance/Cores-VeeR-EL2/docs/source/timers.md

   * Dedicated counter
   * Dedicated bound
   * Dedicated control to enable/disable incrementing generally, during power management Sleep, and while executing PAUSE
-  * Enable/disable local interrupts (in standard RISC-V mie register)
+  * Enable/disable local interrupts (in standard RISC-V `mie` register)
 * Cascade mode to form a single 64-bit timer

 ## Description

 The VeeR EL2 core implements two internal timers.
-The mitcnt0 and mitcnt1 registers (see [Internal Timer Counter 0 / 1 Register (mitcnt0/1)](timers.md#internal-timer-counter-0-1-register-mitcnt0-1)) are 32-bit unsigned counters.
+The `mitcnt0` and `mitcnt1` registers (see [Internal Timer Counter 0 / 1 Register (mitcnt0/1)](timers.md#internal-timer-counter-0-1-register-mitcnt0-1)) are 32-bit unsigned counters.
-Each counter also has a corresponding 32-bit unsigned bound register (i.e., mitb0 and mitb1, see [Internal Timer Bound 0 / 1 Register (mitb0/1)](timers.md#internal-timer-bound-0-1-register-mitb0-1)) and control register (i.e., mitctl0 and mitctl1, see [Internal Timer Control 0 / 1 Register (mitctl0/1)](timers.md#internal-timer-control-0-1-register-mitctl0-1)).
+Each counter also has a corresponding 32-bit unsigned bound register (i.e., `mitb0` and `mitb1`, see [Internal Timer Bound 0 / 1 Register (mitb0/1)](timers.md#internal-timer-bound-0-1-register-mitb0-1)) and control register (i.e., `mitctl0` and `mitctl1`, see [Internal Timer Control 0 / 1 Register (mitctl0/1)](timers.md#internal-timer-control-0-1-register-mitctl0-1)).

 All registers are cleared at reset unless otherwise noted.
 After reset, the counters start incrementing the next clock cycle if the increment conditions are met.
 All registers can be read as well as written at any time.
-The mitcnt0/1 and mitb0/1 registers may be written to any 32-bit value.
+The `mitcnt0/1` and `mitb0/1` registers may be written to any 32-bit value.
-If the conditions to increment are met, the corresponding counter mitcnt0/1 increments every clock cycle.
+If the conditions to increment are met, the corresponding counter `mitcnt0/1` increments every clock cycle.

 Cascade mode (see [Internal Timer Control 0 / 1 Register (mitctl0/1)](timers.md#internal-timer-control-0-1-register-mitctl0-1)) links the two counters together.
-The mitcnt1 register is only incremented when the conditions to increment mitcnt1 are met and the mitcnt0 register is greater than or equal to the bound in its mitb0 register.
+The `mitcnt1` register is only incremented when the conditions to increment `mitcnt1` are met and the `mitcnt0` register is greater than or equal to the bound in its `mitb0` register.

 For each timer, a local interrupt (see [](timers.md#internal-timer-local-interrupts)) is triggered when that counter is at or above its bound.
 When a counter is at or above its bound, it gets cleared the next clock cycle (i.e., the interrupt condition is not sticky).